 Before boarding the ferry, please make sure that everything is securely fastened – we wouldn’t want any damage to come to your (or anyone else’s) property!

 You may want to consider buying a bicycle rack that attaches to the back of your vehicle, making it easier to check everything is safe and secure.

-Make sure you get to the Port of Dover with plenty of time to spare – we recommend arriving 60 minutes before the ship is scheduled to depart to prevent any hold-ups, as the ferry terminal can get busy.
+Please make sure you get to the Port of Dover with plenty of time to spare – check in closes 90 minutes before departure, and we recommend arriving well before this, as the ferry terminal can get busy.